About

 • New product version rollouts with bad execution

-• Overall lack of useful innovation across products/platforms.
+• Overall lack of useful innovation across products/platforms

-User Interviews
+Research - User Interviews

-Interview Outcomes
+Research - Interview Outcomes

 Key points: